groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/web.md

 ### Convert to web formats

 On the other hand, converting your files to web formats is also quite simple and natural.
-The following code sample demonstrates how to convert a PDF document to HTML format in Java using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java).
+The following code snippet shows how to convert a PDF document to HTML format in Java using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java).

 ```java
 import com.groupdocs.conversion.Converter;